 There are fewer opportunities out there, feedback will take much longer and potentially she faces increased competition with the spike in unemployment.
 In a normal world, communication would be fluid and opportunities ample.
 Results or progress could be documented much easier, but this is not a normal world.

 A Senior Executive like herself must try not to be so hard on herself – results will be harder to achieve in the current environment – but it is not impossible.
 So as said, do not be hard on yourself and temper your expectations to the current employment market reality.
 Things are going to take time.
+Don’t think about it as trying to find a job during lockdown…think of it as simply finding a job.

 Students and Part-Time Jobs